-- From the Windows Start menu, click All Programs > Microsoft SQL Server 2005 > SQL Server Management Studio. - 2.
-In the left pane, expand Databases > file_vault_database > Tables. - 3.
+- 1. Open Microsoft SQL Server Management Studio and click Connect. - 2.
+In the left pane, expand Databases > file\vault\database > Tables. - 3.
 Right-click the SystemInfo table (dbo.SystemInfo) and select Open Table. - 4.
 In the right pane, update the IndexServer column with the name of the index server system.